patrickeasters/patrick.easte.rs/content/post/2022/oom-bonker/index.md

 <img src="{{% imgref "img/flowchart.svg" %}}" width="600">

 ## Software
-We'll configure a Prometheus alert to detect our out-of-memory conditions and then fire a webhook to a Raspberry Pi when comntainers are killed.
+We'll configure a Prometheus alert to detect our out-of-memory conditions and then fire a webhook to a Raspberry Pi when containers are killed.

 ### Prometheus Configuration
 To get started, we'll need a Prometheus instance configured to scrape kube-state-metrics, which is where we'll get metrics for container status.
 I use the [Prometheus Operator](https://prometheus-operator.dev/), but you can adapt the config to your environment as needed.